1

 B

-As part of time recording, the frequency of process steps can be determined with the help of a tally sheet or a corresponding app.
+During a process observation the optimal duration can be recorded with the help of a stopwatch or a corresponding application.

 4